Boutique Travel, Beautifully Told

 Yes!
 I actually have two travel goals: 1.
 Visit all 50 U.S. states before I turn 50, and 2.
 Visit 10 countries before I’m 40 (the 40 countries by 40 thing seems a little stressful to me, given I haven’t even visited all of the states in my own home country)!

-So far I’ve spent time in 14 of the 50 states: Arizona, California, Colorado, Florida, Hawaii, Idaho, Louisiana, Montana, Nevada, North Carolina, Oregon, Texas, Utah, and Washington, and 5 countries (not counting the United States).
+So far I’ve spent time in 14 of the 50 states: Arizona, California, Colorado, Florida, Hawaii, Idaho, Louisiana, Montana, Nevada, North Carolina, Oregon, Texas, Utah, and Washington, and 5 countries (not counting the United States): Canada, Italy, Mexico, Portugal, and Spain.

 And, to clarify, I have to actually spend time in each state/country – day-trip at a minimum, with sight-seeing, 1-2 full meals, etc. Not just an airport stop!